 - Leverage students referrals

 Best practice tips for campus recruiting

 Excelling at campus recruiting is a challenging task.
-However, if you leverage the latest innovations in campus recruiting, you can recruit top young talent much easier and faster.
+However, if you leverage the latest university recruiting trends, you can recruit top young talent much easier and faster.

 Here are the best campus recruiting tips that will help you effectively recruit students and recent graduates:

 Campus recruiting tip #1: Start with your career site

 We live in a digital world, and presenting your company with the booth in the campus career fair is no longer enough.
 The center of your campus recruitment strategy should be your career site.
 To maximize your student recruiting efforts, you should create a specialized landing page for student and recent graduates.

 Here is a great example of student-focused career site by Black Rock: